 Where in Sanctuary

 Shira lives in an enclosure in Pine Forest.
-She is next to Mila and Riley Tigers and across from Mona and Moki Tigers.
+She is next to Mila and Riley Tiger and across from Mona and Moki Tiger.
 Because of her timidness, she lives away from the tour path.

 Rescues with Little Information